JBPHH Airmen support local Hawaiian community during COVID-19

-JOINT BASE PEARL HARBOR-HICKAM, Hawaii -- As many face hardship during the COVID-19 pandemic, Joint Base Pearl Harbor-Hickam Airmen are helping the local Hawaiian community.
+JOINT BASE PEARL HARBOR-HICKAM, Hawaii -- As many face hardship during the COVID-19 pandemic, JBPHH Airmen are helping the local Hawaiian community.

 Tech.
 Sgt.
 David Westerdale, 8th Intelligence Squadron Electronic Intelligency Analysis non-commissioned officer in charge, is leading the JBPHH effort.